solana-labs/example-helloworld/README-gitpod.md

 ## Quick Start

 Using this example in Gitpod connects to the public Solana `devnet` cluster.
 Gitpod does not support Docker so running a local cluster is not supported.
+Use the environment variable `CLUSTER` to choose a different Solana cluster.

 Run the client to load and interact with the on-chain program:
 ```bash